Player Errors

 Error type: WaspMultivariantPlaylistRequestError

-are errors triggered when an error arised
+WaspMultivariantPlaylistRequestError are errors triggered when an error arised

 while doing the Multivariant Playlist HTTP(S) request.

-property is set to "WaspMultivariantPlaylistRequestError"
+Its name property is set to "WaspMultivariantPlaylistRequestError".
+For

 example to catch when a fatal error was due to a failure to request the